singhanimesh689/youtube-subscribers/README.md

     ```

 3. **Set up environment variables:**
-    Install mongodb in your local machine
+    Create a `.env` file in the root of your project and add your MongoDB URL:
+    ```plaintext
+    MONGODB_URL="your atlas connection string"

 4. **Run the server:**
     ```bash